MicrosoftDocs/sql-docs/docs/dma/dma-skurecommendsqldb.md

 With just a few clicks, you can use the recommendations from the previous step to provision target databases in Azure to which you can migrate your databases.
 You can also make changes to the recommendations by updating the HTML file as follows.

 1. Open the HTML file and enter the following information:
-    - **Subscription Id** – The subscription Id of the Azure subscription to which you want to provision the databases.
+    - **Subscription ID** – The subscription ID of the Azure subscription to which you want to provision the databases.
     - **Region** – The region in which to provision databases.
-Please make sure your subscription supports the select region.
+Make sure your subscription supports the select region.
     - **Resource Group** – The resource group to which you want to deploy the databases.
-You must enter a resource group that exists.
+Enter a resource group that exists.
     - **Server Name** – The Azure SQL Database server to which you want the databases deployed.
 If you enter a server name that does not exist, it will be created.
     - **Admin Username\Password** – The credentials you use to login to the subscription in Azure.